 commencement day means the day on which the Dangerous Sexual Offenders Amendment Act 2011, other than sections 1 and 2, comes into operation.

 (2) This Act, as amended by the Dangerous Sexual Offenders Amendment Act 2011, applies to applications made under this Act, and not concluded, before commencement day.

 [Clause 1 inserted by No. 3 of 2011 s.
 16.]

-Notes

-1 This is a compilation of the Dangerous Sexual Offenders Act 2006 and includes the amendments made by the other written laws referred to in the following table 1a.

-Compilation table